ArcticBlaze1000/GlobalTrain/README.md

 - **Controlled Visibility**: This status-driven system ensures that each screen in the application only shows relevant data: drafts in `CreationScreen`, pending events in `AdminScreen`, and fully approved events in the live training screens.

+### **Advanced Flagging System**
+To enhance collaboration and issue resolution, the application includes a sophisticated flagging system.
+This allows any user to raise a "flag" on a specific page, document, or even a trainee, to draw an administrator's attention to a potential issue.

+- **Context-Aware Flagging**: Users can raise a flag from any screen in the application.
+The system automatically captures the context, including the active event (Datapack), the selected document, and the trainee in view, linking this information directly to the flag.
+- **Role-Based Workflow**:
+    - Any user can create a flag and send it to an `admin` or `dev`.
+    - Administrators manage all incoming flags through a dedicated **Flags Management** screen within the Admin Panel.
+- **Flag Lifecycle**: Flags move through a clear lifecycle, tracked by status:
+    1.  **`open`**: The initial state when a flag is created.
+    2.  **`in-progress`**: An admin has picked up the flag and is actively working on it.
+    3.  **`resolved`**: The issue has been addressed and the flag is closed.
+    4.  **`rejected`**: The flag was deemed unnecessary and was closed without action.
+- **Live Document View**: When an administrator picks up a flag that is linked to a specific document, the system provides a **live, interactive view of that document directly within the flag details screen**.
+This allows the admin to see all existing data, make necessary corrections, and fill out the form without ever leaving the Admin Panel, streamlining the resolution process.
+- **Detailed Audit Trail**: The system records who raised the flag, who it was sent to, when it was picked up, and how it was resolved, providing a complete audit trail for every issue.

 ### **Database-Driven Document Generation**
 - The structure of all forms and checklists is defined in the database, not in the code.
 - Supports a wide variety of input types including standard inputs, interactive elements (tri-toggles, signatures), and complex data grids.